JoseMiguelFrade/Automated-Repository/README.md

   **Known Issues - Ubuntu**:
   - It may be necessary to rename geckodriver to geckodriver.exe.
-  - If firefox browser was installed by default with Ubuntu, it may be necessary to remove it and re-install it via apt.
+  - If firefox browser was installed by default with Ubuntu, it may be necessary to remove it and re-install via apt.
 There is a known issue with firefox installed via snap and Selenium.
 We recommend this guide: [Resolve Issue With Firefox - Selenium](https://www.omgubuntu.co.uk/2022/04/how-to-install-firefox-deb-apt-ubuntu-22-04)

 ## Thesis Information